Connect with others who understand.

 When she was first diagnosed, Marcia felt as though there was too much complicated medical information to take in.
 “I felt very ignorant about how the liver functions and my disease,” she said.
 Eager to educate herself, she attended a national PBC conference in Houston.
 However, as someone newly diagnosed, she found the material dense and complicated.
 “I was overwhelmed,” she said.

-Marcia also looked for other educational resources, such as online articles, but still found it hard to access clear, understandable explanations of PBC.
+Marcia also looked for other educational resources, such as online articles, but she still found it hard to access clear, understandable explanations of PBC.
 “I read online whatever I can find.
 I’ve asked medical folks, but they dumb it down so badly or dismiss the request with ‘All I have are medical journals,’” she said.

 Adjusting to a New Lifestyle With PBC

 Living with PBC requires Marcia to be mindful of her health and daily habits.
 She pays close attention to medications because certain drugs can be harsh on the liver.
-After a difficult experience with an antibiotic that temporarily worsened her liver function, Marcia learned the importance of making sure all her health care providers know about her condition when they’re recommending new treatments.
+After a difficult experience with an antibiotic that temporarily worsened her liver function, Marcia learned the importance of making sure all her healthcare providers know about her condition when they’re recommending new treatments.

 Dietary changes have also played a role in managing her PBC.
 “My diet is almost no fat, and I’m trying to avoid preservatives and processed foods,” she said.
 Although changing her diet won’t cure PBC, choosing certain foods and avoiding others may support her liver health and improve her overall well-being.